NancyDLL/Train-Scheduler/README.md

 1.

 ### CSS3
-1. Bootstrap3 library was used to enable responsive layout for multiple devices, from cell phone to large screen.
+1. Bootstrap3 library was used to enable responsive layout for multiple devices, from old iPhone to large screen.
 1. New classes added for any modification to Bootstrap3 styling.
-1.
+1. Headline resizes based on viewport width.

 ### JavaScript
 1.